louisremi/jquery.transform.js/README.md

 =======================

 The additive behavior of the plugin has been removed to be consistent with jQuery css API.
-Inorder to add transforms to the current state of an element, one would now have to do
+In order to add transforms to the current state of an element, one would now have to do

     $('#myDiv').css('transform', $('#myDiv').css('transform') + ' rotate(90deg)');